What Are Your Appeal Options?

-You may think that once a ruling is made in your case, the case is over.
-However, you have many options even after a conviction.
+You may think that once a final ruling is made in your case, the case is over.
+However, you may have options even after a conviction.

 There is the possibility that the conviction may be challenged and overturned on appeal.
 After a final ruling or determination in your case, your attorney can help you exhaust the appeals process.